Haibenac/League_Predictions/README.md

 **Name(s)**: Andrew Peng

 **Website Link**: https://haibenac.github.io/League_Predictions/

 ---
 ## Introduction and the Problem

 Within the game, League of Legends, the dominant (and the only) strategy is for the 5 players on each team to split into the same 5 roles every time.
 Those roles are top lane, mid lane, jungle, support, and bottom lane.
 However, on a sub-average League of Legends player such as myself, I find it difficult to truly understand what the difference between these roles is.
 Do they have a true difference or are they just fancy names to their titles that are indistinguishable from one another?
 Can I correctly classify what role a player played given their advanced stats, or are all of these metrics truly indistinguishable?
 Do players simply play the same game where the only thing that differs is where they play on the map?
+Thus, **I want to understand if I can predict what role a player was playing given their advanced stats after the game has ended using a multiclass classifier**.
+As this prediction would be analyzing post-game stats, all information will be known to me apart from my response variable (position) which I will be trying to predict.

 To truly have a grasp and understand the patterns and characteristics of each of these roles, I will train a model that takes in advanced metrics of player data using the data gathered by Oracle's Elixer, specifically every professional match from 2023.
 Because I will be building a **multiclass classification** model that will take in a dataset and predict the role in which the given player played.
 The suitable metric to use to evaluate my model will be ***Accuracy*** as every single team is always made up of a single support player, a jungle player, a mid-laner, a top-laner, and a bottom-laner. **All the classes are balanced.** Thus, the number of False Negatives and False Positives will eventually add up to be the same value, causing every value to be relatively similar.